Capital Calls: Amazon EU tax win belongs to the past

 -----------------------------------------------

 OLD FRONT.
-Amazon.com (AMZN.O) has scored a win in yesterday’s tax battle.
-Europe’s second-highest court ruled on Wednesday that the e-commerce giant did not have to comply with a European Commission order to pay $303 million in back taxes to Luxembourg read more .
+Amazon.com has scored a win in yesterday’s tax battle.
+Europe’s second-highest court ruled on Wednesday that the e-commerce giant did not have to comply with a European Commission order to pay $303 million in back taxes to Luxembourg.
 The verdict is further evidence that Competition Commissioner Margrethe Vestager’s tax fight against U.S. tech giants is not working.
-Her attempt to use EU state aid rules to dismantle cosy fiscal arrangements had already backfired in September, when the same court annulled a 13 billion euro tax order against Apple (AAPL.O).
+Her attempt to use EU state aid rules to dismantle cosy fiscal arrangements had already backfired in September, when the same court annulled a 13 billion euro tax order against Apple.

 Earlier in Capital Calls: